stardog-union/launchpad-docs/google/README.md

    > **Note**:
    > A Stardog user **must** exist on the server with a username matching the email that the Google user is authenticating with.

 At a high level, when a user authenticates with Google, a JWT is exchanged between Google and Launchpad.
 Launchpad gets information from the Google JWT (notably the user's email) and discards it.
-This information contained in the Google JWT is then used by Launchpad to encode the JWT's it issues to communicate with the Stardog server.
-In order for this flow to work, the Stardog server must be configured to accept JWT's issued by Launchpad.
+This information contained in the Google JWT is then used by Launchpad to encode the JWTs it issues to communicate with the Stardog server.
+In order for this flow to work, the Stardog server must be configured to accept JWTs issued by Launchpad.

 Diagram demonstrating the flow described above: